PetroVoronov/svitlobot-monitor/README.md

         node src/index.js --language uk --group 2 --refresh-interval 5
     ```
 **Important notice: pass all later needed command-line options at first run!***

-After the first run the application will store the configuration parameters and additional info - please stop the container by pressing `Ctrl+C` and start it again with the commands from the next section.

 #### Docker next runs